xebia-functional/tictactoe/docs/Workshop.md

-# Scaladays 2023 - TicTacToe
+# Workshop - TicTacToe

 The goal of this workshop is to develop a 2 player real-time strategy game using only Scala 3.
 In the process of this workshop, you will learn:

-* Scala 3
-* Scalajs
 * Functional Domain Modeling
 * Functional Reactive Programming in the style similar to [Elm](https://elm-lang.org/) using [Tyrian](https://github.com/purplekingdomgames/tyrian)
-* Kafka consumers and producers
+* Message brokers with Kafka
+* Tagless Final
+* Scala 3
+* ScalaJS
 * Docker
 * docker-compose
 * sbt-native-packager
 * sbt tasks
-* Tagless Final
-* http4s with websockets
+* http4s with WebSockets

 ## Prerequisites